capnp-js/plugin/README.md

 CapnProto has 64bit words and pointer offsets of 29bit or 30bit.
 This yields 64*2^29 = 32*2^30 or 64*2^30 = 32*2^31 bits of memory.
 Using Javascript's 32bit integers for words and offsets of 32bit integers, I get 32*2^32 bits of memory.
-Just a simple `pointer <<= 1` converts a Capnproto pointer to a pointer compatible with the alternative wordspace.
+Just a simple `pointer <<= 1` converts a Capnproto offset to an offset compatible with the alternative wordspace.

 Buffer Immutability
 -------------------